 The 1909 Act was replaced by the Coloured Persons Communal Reserves Act (No. 3 of 1961).
-This Act drew on apartheid racial classifications as set out in the 1950 Population Registration Act which classified people into “White”, “Native” (members of indigenous African groups) and “Coloured” who the Act defined as “not a white person or a native” (Wisbourg, P. 2006).
+This Act drew on apartheid racial classifications as set out in the 1950 Population Registration Act which classified people into “White”, “Native” (members of indigenous African groups) and “Coloured” who the Act defined as ‘other’ – “not a white person or a native” (Wisbourg, P. 2006).
 Finally the Rural Areas Act (No. 9 of 1987) was passed by the House of Representatives in the tricameral parliament established in the dying days of apartheid.
 (Ironically apartheid classifications have persisted in the democratic era, albeit with some changes in definition.

 The largest of the Act 9 or so called “coloured rural areas” areas are in the Northern Cape where there are six such areas.
 There are twelve areas in the Western Cape, one in the Eastern Cape, and in the Free State there are two.
 Further information about the Act 9 areas is available here.

 Act 9 was replaced by the Transformation of Certain Rural Areas Act (No. 94 of 1998) — TRANCRAA.
 Representatives from the various communities from the Act 9 areas played an active role in the shaping of this Act, supported by the Surplus People Project – a land sector NGO and a dedicated task team.
 The drive to influence the new law arose from local struggles in the 1980s to resist attempts by the state to privatise communal rangelands in the Northern Cape, determine economic units and allocate land to larger larger “bona fide livestock farmers”.